 “This good Samaritan will surely be greatly missed.
 Her reward will be commensurate with the great good she has done.”—Saint Helena, California, Star, July 23, 1915.

-(*Objectively, I disagree with the use of the word "revered".
-It makes the church sound a bit cultish; "highly respected" would be accurate.
-Ellen White would be horrified if people put her on a pedestal, or if she was "revered".
+(*The use of the word "revered" is understandable, however is inappropriate.
+It portrays the church as somewhat cultish when it is, in fact, nothing of the sort.
+“Highly respected", as God’s messenger, would be accurate.
+Ellen White would be horrified if people put her on a pedestal, or "revered".
 She always deflected attention away from herself to Jesus.
-She described herself as a lesser light pointing to the greater Light, Christ).
+She described herself as a lesser light pointing to the Greater Light, Christ).